-Introduction, Stresses due to different types of loads, Principal planes and principal stresses, Mohr's stress circle, Combined bending and torsion, Strain energy due to principal stresses, Energy of distortion and dilatation, Generalized Hooke's law, Theory of failure
+Stress and strain, elastic constants, Poisson's ratio, Principal planes and principal stresses, Mohr's circle for plane stress and plane strain; Bending and torsion and its combination, Strain energy due to principal stresses, Energy of distortion and dilatation. thermal stresses; strain gauges and rosettes.